flatphp/lightdb/README.md

 # Lightdb
-Lightemp is a simple db component.
+Lightdb is a simple db component.

 # Install
 ```